Improving the Transferability of Adversarial Examples via Direction Tuning

 \end{proof}

-To address the above issue without changing the step length $\alpha$ in the general gradient-based transferable attacks~\cite{I-FGSM,MI-FGSM,SI-NI-FGSM,VMI-FGSM}, in our paper, a novel transfer-based attack, namely direction tuning attack, is proposed to decrease the deviation of the gradient direction and the steepest direction and mitigate the update oscillation through embedding the small sampling step length into the large update step length.
+To address the above issue without changing the step length $\alpha$ in the general gradient-based transferable attacks~\cite{I-FGSM,MI-FGSM,SI-NI-FGSM,VMI-FGSM}, in our paper, direction tuning attack embeds the small length of sampling step (i.e., $\frac{\alpha}{K}$) in each update iteration to sample $K$ examples and replace the original gradient with the average gradient of the $K$ sampled examples, which decreases the angle between the update gradient direction and the steepest direction (i.e., increases the gradient alignment~\cite{gradient-alignment}) and mitigate the update oscillation.
 In addition, the network pruning method is proposed as well to further mitigate the update oscillation, thereby promoting the generated adversarial examples converge well.
-In the following, the proposed direction tuning attacks and network pruning method are described in details, respectively.
+In the following, the proposed direction tuning attacks and network pruning method are described in detail, respectively.